Coco Chanel: Legacy as designer

 As early as 1915, Harper's Bazaar raved over Chanel's designs: "The woman who hasn't at least one Chanel is hopelessly out of fashion ...
 This season the name Chanel is on the lips of every buyer."
 Chanel's ascendancy was the official deathblow to the corseted female silhouette.
 The frills, fuss, and constraints endured by earlier generations of women were now passé; under her influence—gone were the "aigrettes, long hair, hobble skirts".
 Her design aesthetic redefined the fashionable woman in the post–World War I era.
 The Chanel trademark look was of youthful ease, liberated physicality, and unencumbered sportive confidence.

 The horse culture and penchant for hunting so passionately pursued by the elites, especially the British, fired Chanel's imagination.
 Her own enthusiastic indulgence in the sporting life led to clothing designs informed by those activities.
 From her excursions on water with the yachting world, she appropriated the clothing associated with nautical pursuits: the horizontal striped shirt, bell-bottom pants, crewneck sweaters, and espadrille shoes—all traditionally worn by sailors and fishermen.

+In 2019 Time created 89 new covers to celebrate women of the year starting from 1920; it chose Chanel for 1924.